koppen/mentalized/source/_posts/2011-08-11-the-state-of-ruby-in-denmark.markdown

 - Copenhagen.rb
 - technology
 - programming
+description: "Many companies in Denmark use Ruby as the primary programming language and . we've got solid communities in the largest cities.
+Have we made it?"
 ---
 Yesterday marked the 5 year anniversary of [Copenhagen Ruby Brigade](http://copenhagenrb.dk).
 Five years ago, I was part of founding that group.
 Five years, imagine that.